Sleepaway Camp

 Authorship and Creation

-Sleepaway Camp's producer is recorded as Robert Hiltzik[17].
-Its director is recorded as Robert Hiltzik[4].
-Its screenwriter is recorded as Robert Hiltzik[5].
+Sleepaway Camp was produced by Robert Hiltzik[17].
+It was directed by Robert Hiltzik[4].
+Robert Hiltzik wrote the screenplay for it[5].
 Cast members include Mike Kellin[12], Jonathan Tiersten[13], Felissa Rose[14], Christopher Collet[15], and Robert Earl Jones[16].

 Publication

-Sleepaway Camp's publication date is recorded as +1983-11-18T00:00:00Z[28].
-Its original language of film or TV show is recorded as English[21].
+Sleepaway Camp was published on November 18, 1983[27].
+The original language of it was English[20].
 Genres include horror film[6], slasher film[7], teen film[8], and LGBTQ-related film[9].
 Its part of the series is recorded as it[18].
+It was distributed by video on demand[21].

 Subject and Themes